rafifos/ruby/README.md

 ## Local Gem Installation

-When RVM is not detected, local gems are installed in `$HOME/.gems`; otherwise, they are installed according to the manager.
+When RVM is not detected, local gems are installed in `$HOME/.gems`; otherwise, they are by RVM.

 ## Authors